 If an item is not in good enough condition to be donated, in many cases it belongs in the garbage.
 However, there are some items that can be recycled in different ways.

 - Textile waste: Clothing in poor condition or with holes or stains can be brought to H&M stores in malls for recycling.
 Collect your loose socks or mittens without a mate to bring there.
 Some thrift stores will also accept these items if they are bagged separately and labeled "rags."
 It is best to call before hand to be sure.

-- Mattresses or box springs: Believe it or not these items are recyclable!
+- Mattresses or box springs: Bridging takes gently used mattresses and box springs in good condition.
+Bridging helps families transition out of homelessness by providing them with home furnishings.
+Visit Bridging's website for more information.
+If your mattress is not in good enough condition to donate, believe it or not mattresses can be recycled!
 Second Chance Recycling dismantles mattresses and box springs for recycling.
 If you are unable to deliver your mattress for recycling they can pick it up for an additional fee.